Günter Wirths: Return to Germany

-When Wirths was released from the Soviet Union, he fled to West Germany and took a job at Degussa as an authority in the production of reactor-grade uranium.
+When Wirths was released from Russia by the Soviet Union, he fled to Germany and took a job at Degussa as an authority in the production of reactor-grade uranium.

-Wirths spoke English as was featured in the 1988 NOVA television program Nazis and the Russian Bomb.
+Wirths was well versed in the English language as he was featured in the 1988 NOVA television program Nazis and the Russian Bomb.
 In the program, Manfred von Ardenne was also featured; he was a German physicist who directed Institute A, in Sinop, a suburb of Sukhumi.
 In the documentary, Wirths told a story about the purity of Plant No. 12's production of uranium.
 Through espionage, the Soviets has procured a specimen of American uranium and compared it to that at Plant No. 12.
 The Soviet leaders praised the purity of Plant No. 12's uranium production.

-Wirths, indicated that the Americans probably determined had optimized production output by allowing the purity to be less stringent, and said Plant No. 12 was probably "over doing it," to which one of the Soviet leaders responded, "You damned Germans!"
+Wirths, indicated that the Americans probably had optimized production output by allowing the purity to be less stringent, and said Plant No. 12 was probably "over doing it," to which one of the Soviet leaders responded, "You damned Germans!"